 - Tempo:

-- No drums: drums = broken meditation
+- No drums: drums equal broken meditation

 - Loop hint:

-suitable for 10-minute meditationbiases Suno toward long-loop
+suitable for 10-minute meditationbiases Suno toward a long loop

 10 copy-ready prompt templates